opensearch-project/documentation-website/_observability-plugin/trace/trace-analytics-jaeger.md

 ## Dashboards views

-After you select Jaeger for the data source, you can view all of your indexed data in the Dashboards, including Error rate, Throughput, and Services.
+After you select Jaeger for the data source, you can view all of your indexed data in **Dashboard** view including **Error rate** and **Throughput**.

 ### Error rate

-You can view the Trace error rate over time in the Dashboard, and also view the top five combinations of services and operations that have a non-zero error rate.
+You can view the Trace error count over time in the Dashboard, and also view the top five combinations of services and operations that have a non-zero error rate.

 ![Error rate]({{site.url}}{{site.baseurl}}/images/trace-analytics/error-rate.png)